One-click communication

 The e-invoicing system or electronic invoicing system is a Goods and Services Tax (GST) rule that applies to certain taxpayers in a phased manner.
-As per the e invoice latest notification 17/2022 dated 1st August 2022, the fifth phase shall apply to businesses with an e invoice turnover limit of more than Rs.10 crore up to Rs.20 crore beginning from 1st October 2022.
+As per the e invoice notification 17/2022 dated 1st August 2022, the fifth phase applied to businesses with an e invoice turnover limit of more than Rs.10 crore up to Rs.20 crore from 1st October 2022.
+As per the latest e-invoice limit notification 10/2023 dated 10th May 2023, the sixth phase applies to businesses with turnover more than Rs.5 crore in any FY 2017-18 onwards.

 This write-up explains A-Z about the fifth phase of e-invoicing, the notification’s applicability, business process changes, available modes of e-invoice generation, steps for registration, challenges and tested solutions such as Clear e-Invoicing to assist such businesses.